You may ask yourself, "I am not rich or a scientist, what can I really do to help birds?"

 Being inside is best for your cat.
 Did you know that indoor cats live three to seven years longer than cats that go outside?
 Cats are also responsible for an estimated 2.4 billion bird deaths each year (and 12 billion mammals).
 In the spring, young birds or nestlings often end up on the ground, attracting the fatal attention of a nearby cat.
 Ground nesting species that are especially vulnerable include Killdeer and Wood Thrush, but all baby birds—from ducks to warblers—will be on the ground for a critical period of time.

 2. Prevent window collisions.

 As many as one billion birds die each year after colliding with glass in buildings.
 You can reduce this problem at your home by applying a variety of window treatments.
-For example, ABC BirdTape is a proven solution that is inexpensive and long-lasting.
+For example, products like Acopian Bird Savers and ABC BirdTape are proven solutions that are inexpensive and long-lasting.
 (See a short video here.)
 Birds most prone to fatal collisions at home windows or glass doors include Ruby-throated Hummingbird and Wood Thrush.